 Choose and apply to at least three different lenders.
 This allows you to compare rates and terms and get pre-approved in the process.
 Real estate agents and sellers will take you more seriously when you are pre-approved for a mortgage loan.
-You will receive a loan estimate from each lender that details the interest rate, terms, and closing costs.
 Compare them and take note of the lender who offers you the most favorable rates.

 Start Shopping for Homes and Submit an Offer

 Getting pre-approved will also tell you how much you can borrow for a home.
 Your realtor can narrow down the houses to look at your price range.
 Some lenders also have programs that allow you to get ahead of the loan process by reviewing your loan with underwriters ahead of time and providing a commitment letter stating that you are approved to be financed.
 You can close faster and get out ahead of competing buyers.

 Once you have found a home that meets your needs, it's time to make an offer.
 The offer will include some conditions such as the appraisal, which will be close to the loan amount, and how the borrower will obtain funding.
 Once the seller accepts the offer, you both sign a purchase agreement.
 This means that both parties approve the deal, and you can move on to finalize your loan.